 We advocate with multiple intentions at our core: to direct the creation of transit-friendly policy, to protect and increase transit funding, and to support a balanced transportation system.

 Our advocacy strategy is a multi-pronged approach to bring public transit to the forefront with state policy makers by:

 - taking a strong stance for the essential value of transit,

 - collaborating with a growing coalition of statewide partner organizations to maintain pressure on policy development,

 - serving as the thought leadership resource on transit matters when state decision makers seek timely and accurate transit-related information, and

 - working not only on behalf of our members, but alongside them.

 In fact, our belief is that we are most effective when our more than 200 member organizations are informed and involved.
 We frequently update our members on policy developments through a variety of communications processes, and we enlist their participation in numerous outreach efforts, including personal visits with elected officials, testifying before legislative committees and regulatory agencies, and conducting media relations campaigns.

-Each year's advocacy priorities are guided by the state and federal legislative programs that are developed in consultation with our Legislative Committee and Federal Reauthorization Task Force, respectively, and subsequently approved by the Executive Committee.
+Each year's advocacy priorities are guided by the state and federal legislative programs that are developed in consultation with our state and federal legislative committees, and subsequently approved by the Executive Committee.

 Persuading decision makers to invest new revenues in transit.